 Pelvic Radiation Disease is a late effect of radiotherapy treatment affecting at least 8,500 new patients each year.
-We work to ensure that is recognized as a distinct illness.
+We work to ensure that it is recognized as a distinct illness.

 We speak at national and regional conferences and meetings, representing and promoting the interests of everyone that has Pelvic Radiation Disease, and are also represented on various national bodies set up to highlight the interests of patients suffering late effects of pelvic radiotherapy.